Alisher Usmanov: Sanctions on Kommersant

-Notwithstanding the imposition of sanctions on Alisher Usmanov by the U.S. Department of Treasury and, therefore, the fact that Kommersant is owned by the SDN, OFAC issued General License No. 64 to authorize any transactions “ordinarily incident and necessary to the operations of the newspaper Kommersant”.
+Notwithstanding the imposition of sanctions on Alisher Usmanov by the U.S. Department of Treasury and, therefore, the fact that Kommersant is owned by the SDN, OFAC issued General License No. 64 to authorize any transactions "ordinarily incident and necessary to the operations of the newspaper Kommersant".
 U.S. officials consider the newspaper as of one of the last independent media outlets in Russia.
 Despite the official exemption from sanctions, Kommersant was still severely affected by the sanctions regime.
 Due to vague wording in the license regarding the range of permitted transactions, almost all of Kommersant's international partners chose to simply stop cooperating with the newspaper.
 As a result, Kommersant lost access to the basic tools used by all major media outlets, such as the Bloomberg Terminal, and was also disconnected from the Google Discover service, which accounted for almost 40% of daily clicks on links to Kommersant's website.

 Editing of article on English Wikipedia

 In 2012, Usmanov hired London-based public relations firm RLM Finsbury to edit Usmanov's article on English Wikipedia to remove information on Usmanov's criminal convictions and controversies.
 The discovery caused significant backlash among the PR professionals in the UK, with the CEO of the Chartered Institute of Public Relations stressing that "public relations professionals should not directly edit Wikipedia for a client or employer".
 The PR firm said it acted without the authorisation of Usmanov.
-The information was said to have been removed in expectation of the stock market listing of MegaFon, which is controlled by Usmanov.
+The information was said to have been removed in expectation of the stock market listing of MegaFon, in which Usmanov indirectly holds a stake.